VideOdyssey at Toxteth TV

 In 2021, radioactive sand from the Sahara was blown from the Algerian desert back to France by sweeping winds.
 This meteorological event served as a reminder that the environmental legacies of colonialism cannot be forgotten or contained.

-Filmed in a village in the Algerian Sahara, the work features interviews with residents who surrounded by ancient rock art and the legacies of these tests.
+Filmed in a village in the Algerian Sahara, the work features interviews with residents who are surrounded by ancient rock art and the legacies of these tests.
 Exploring their own migration to the area, and the impacts of the nuclear tests, Aburawa and Shah’s film asks how people live with the afterlife of toxic colonialism?

 Artist Leila Gamaz shares stories that create opportunities for healing losses experienced by the diaspora.
 This encompasses memories of and held by landscapes, species, and bodies.
 Leila will screening a recent film work, followed by a moderated discussion by Amina Atiq that will draw out shared themes between both films, including climate justice and colonialism.